Contractor Marketing Cost Dallas Fort Worth: Managed Website vs. Traditional Advertising

 How does managed website cost compare to Google Ads on a per-lead basis?

-The honest answer at month one is that Google Ads wins on speed: a well-configured Google Ads campaign in DFW can begin delivering leads in days, while organic search typically requires 6 to 9 months to generate meaningful lead volume.
+The honest answer at month one is that Google Ads wins on speed.
+A well-configured Google Ads campaign in DFW can begin delivering leads in days, while organic search typically requires 6 to 9 months to generate meaningful lead volume.
 For a contractor who needs revenue immediately, this gap must be acknowledged.
 The comparison becomes meaningfully different when viewed across a 12 to 24 month timeframe, which is the appropriate lens for any sustainable marketing strategy.

 ↑ Back to Navigation